akbarq/Red-Team-Operations/README.md

 * Avoid sending data using IP addresses.
 * Enable  logging of http cookies in Apache ( you can use any server you like).
 The sample config file in this repository **“000-default.conf”** in the  **“apache_conf”** folder can be used to enable cookie logging.
 * Place the  config file in **/etc/apache2/sites-enabled/** and restart Apache.
 You should now see a file called **“cookies.log”** in **/var/log/apache2**.
-* Execute the badcookie script from the victim machie / network
+* Execute the badcookie script from the victim machine / network
-* After executing the script you should see the following log entry in cookies.log.
-The log shows the transmitted base64 cookie.
+* After executing the script you should see the following log entry in cookies.log file.
+The log file shows the transmitted base64 cookie.

 `10.0.0.2 - - [13/Jun/2015:18:48:17 -0500] "GET / HTTP/1.1" 200 3256 "-" "Mozilla/5.0 (Windows NT 6.3; WOW64; Trident/7.0; MDDCJS; :11.0) like Gecko" "dGVzdGluZw=="`